TYPE OF TREE

 Before you start, are you dressed for the weather?
 If it's wet, do you have something to kneel or lie on when you saw it down?
 A piece of cardboard is useful.
 Wear boots if you have them.
 Sometimes tractor lanes get muddy from heavy use.

 If you can't find the right tree, check through the different fields.
 Every field has its own character just as every tree has its individual characteristics.
 Most are traditionally shaped because they've been pruned regularly, but you'll also see the odd tree that refuses to conform.
 These can make wonderful, artistic Christmas trees too!
-Trees often look smaller in the field than they do in the house, especially once they are in their tree stands.
+Trees often look larger in your house than then did in the field, especially once they are in their tree stand!

 CUTTING THE TREE

 If you have brought your own saw, use it if you'd like but you may borrow ours, which have large offset teeth especially designed for cutting trees.
 If you need help sawing, call a worker over to assist you -- tractor drivers have saws and can also give or summon help.
 All workers will be wearing red scarves.